Nicola Bulley looking forward to future, says partner

 Nicola Bulley had been "looking forward to the future" before her disappearance, her partner has told her inquest.

+The inquest heard the family called 999 with worries about her welfare.

+On the call-out Dr Theresa Levy said the 45-year-old appeared to be intoxicated but did not wish to engage.

-The mother-of-two was last seen in St Michael's on Wyre on 27 January prompting a major search.
+Ms Bulley went missing on a dog walk in St Michael's on Wyre, Lancashire, on 27 January, prompting a major search.

 Her body was found in the River Wyre more than three weeks later.

+The doctor confirmed to the coroner this was following Ms Bulley telling her sister about not wishing to engage with her children and "not wishing to be here".

+Describing the encounter as "brief", Dr Levy said in a review of the service provided to the Bulley family, it was found she had been in receipt of the crisis service even though she "did not wholly meet the criteria".

-Paul Ansell, giving evidence at the inquest, said she had a "blip" over the Christmas period but in January she was back to herself.
+Mr Ansell, giving evidence, said she had a "blip" over the Christmas period but in January she was back to herself.

+He said: "She had a good day the day before [she went missing], came home full of beans, excited with work, with the meetings she had and plans for the year."

+Dr James Adeley, senior coroner for Lancashire, asked Mr Ansell if Ms Bulley had any suicidal thoughts.

 Ms Bulley's younger sister Louise Cunningham told Preston Coroner's Court she "always had things under her control".